PR77/A500_ACCEL_RAM_IDE-Rev-2/README.md

 While populated and debugging Rev 2 naturally issues where found and better ideas came to mind.
 Also contributions from the Amiga community (http://eab.abime.net/showpost.php?p=1252874&postcount=64).
 The following corrections / improvements are pending the next design iteration:

 1. Change all SMD capacitors and resistors to 0804 packages with hand-soldering footprints to improve soldering.
+2. Correct SPI Flash footprint.
-2. Increase thermal relief around THD and SMD GND connections to improve soldering (as PCB is 4 layers).
+3. Increase thermal relief around THD and SMD GND connections to improve soldering (as PCB is 4 layers).
-3. Add 10uF filtering around the power components (+3.3 volt regulator, CPLD and 68SEC000).
+4. Add 10uF filtering around the power components (+3.3 volt regulator, CPLD and 68SEC000).
-4. Route PIN 20 of IDE interface to +5V to support DOMs without the need for a power cable.
+5. Route PIN 20 of IDE interface to +5V to support DOMs without the need for a power cable.
-5. IDE_IRQ to be routed to the CPLD (additional reason why IDE.device was used).
+6. IDE_IRQ to be routed to the CPLD (additional reason why IDE.device was used).
 Additionally add IDE_WAIT to the CPLD to have the option to support /DTACK Waitstates.
-6. Add XTAL Clock buffer.
+7. Add XTAL Clock buffer.